Abelian Surfaces over totally real fields are Potentially Modular: The Taylor--Wiles/Calegari--Geraghty method

 It remains to show that the complement of~$U$ (that is, the support of~$H^2$) has codimension at least~$2$, or equivalently that it has relative dimension at most~$3$ over~$\Qp$.
 In fact, it has relative dimension at most~$2$ over~$\Qp$: the only freedom we have is to make twists of the two characters in~$\rho_x$ (and the determinant is fixed), so the corresponding dimension is the dimension of~$\GL_2$ minus the dimension of the centralizer of~$\displaystyle{ \left( \right)}$, which equals~$4-2 = 2$, so we are done. \end{proof}

-It will actually be useful to give some finer information concerning the deformation rings~$R^{B_2}$.
 Let~$R^{B_2,\tri}$ denote the $B_2$-valued framed deformation ring of~$\rbar$ with fixed determinant.
 It follows from the assumption that~$\rbar$ is~$p$-distinguished that~$R^{B_2,\square}$ is formally smooth over~$R^{B_2,\tri}$ of relative dimension (see Lemma~\ref{lemma:getitdone} for the details of an analogous argument in the symplectic case).

 It will prove useful to give (somewhat) explicit descriptions of~$R^{B_2,\tri}$ (and thus~$R^{B_2}$) in a number of explicit cases.
-The lemma below will also give another proof of Lemma~\ref{lem: irreducibility and dimension of GL2 ordinary deformation ring}, although not one we shall generalize to the symplectic context.
+Lemma~\ref{lem:explicit} below will also give another proof of Lemma~\ref{lem: irreducibility and dimension of GL2 ordinary deformation ring}, although not one we shall generalize to the symplectic context.

 Let~$\gamma \in k$, and let